 You can work through all the modules or you can select the ones most relevant to your business.
-At the end of each module, there is a short self-assessment quiz which you can take to test your understanding.
+At the end of most modules, there is a short self-assessment quiz which you can take to test your understanding.

-Please note that the 'Scams' module does not include a quiz but we encourage you to read through the information and familiarise yourself with some of the most common scams targeting small business.
+Please note that the 'Scams' module and modules eight to thirteen do not include quizzes but we encourage you to read through and familiarise yourself with the information.

 Misleading conduct & advertising